-In the HTC Resource Configuration panel, the wizard populates the required resource fields if the horcm file is configured properly.
-If not, you can configure the horem file and click Refresh to populate the fields.
+6 In the HTC Resource Configuration panel, the wizard populates the required resource fields if the horcm file is configured properly.
+If not, you can configure the horcm file and click Refresh to populate the fields.
 Alternatively, enter the required resource settings manually:

 Instance ID Specify the instance number of the device group.

-Multiple device groups may have the same instance
+Multiple device groups may have the same instance number.

-number.

 Device Group name Specify the name of the Hitachi device group that contains the disk group for the selected instance.

-The device group name must be the same on both the

-primary and secondary sites.
+The device group name must be the same on both the primary and secondary sites.
 Available VMDG Resources Select the disk groups associated with the selected application instance.
 Add, Remove, Reset buttons Click Add or Remove to display empty fields so that you can manually add or remove additional resources.

-Click Refresh to repopulate all fields from the current
+Click Refresh to repopulate all fields from the current horcm file.

-horcm file.

-If you want to configure an additional HTC resource for the instance, click Add.
+7 If you want to configure an additional HTC resource for the instance, click Add.
 Otherwise, click Next.

-In the Global Cluster Settings panel, specify the heartbeat information for the wide-area connector resource.
+8 In the Global Cluster Settings panel, specify the heartbeat information for the wide-area connector resource.
 You must specify this information for the primary and the secondary cluster.
 Any existing WAC resource information can be reused.
 If you are adding a DR site to an existing DR configuration, GCO is already configured at the primary site, so the primary site fields are dimmed.

 Use existing settings Allows you to use a WAC resource that already exists at either the primary or secondary site; click Primary or Secondary, depending on the site at which the WAC resource already exists.
 Resource Name Select the existing WAC resource name from the resource name list box.
 Create new settings Select the appropriate site, primary or secondary, for which you want to create a new WAC resource.
 IP Address Enter a virtual IP for the WAC resource.
 Subnet Mask Enter the subnet mask for the system at the primary site and the secondary site.

-Public NIC Select the public NIC for each system from the drop-down list configuration the checkbox does not stop GCO.

-Start GCO after

-Select this check box to bring the cluster service group online and start GCO automatically after the wizard completes the necessary configurations.
+Public NIC Select the public NIC for each system from the drop-down list for the system at the primary and secondary site.
+Start GCO after configuration Select this check box to bring the cluster service group online and start GCO automatically after the wizard completes the necessary configurations.
 Otherwise, you must bring the service group online and start GCO manually, after the wizard completes.
-Once GCO is configured and running, deselecting
+Once GCO is configured and running, deselecting the checkbox does not stop GCO.